danielmoi/aquarium/notes/05-03-constants.md

   - ie. they are created when the class/object is created
 - plain objects are initialized LAZILY on the first ACCESS to that object
   - ie. they are created when they are first USED

+---
+## Constants / ENUM / Data class?

+- CONSTANT
+Storing simple values without any functionality.
+For example, a URL or a numeric code.

+- ENUM
+They are objects that store groups of values that are related.
+They offer type safety

+- DATA CLASS
+Creating objects that only have properties without additional functionality.
+  They are class instances, so they are objects = grouping properties / a group of values.